 Repairing Joist Ends

-Joist ends become damp because they rest inside or close to the support walls and easily absorb water from damp soil, humid air or water leaks.
+The supported ends of joists can become damp because they rest inside or close to the support walls and easily absorb water from damp soil, humid air or water leaks.

 Treating Joist Ends